Is Casa Batlló Worth It in 2026? Honest Review + Tips

 - Consider purchasing one of the Barcelona tourist cards: If you plan on visiting multiple attractions in Barcelona, consider purchasing one of the Barcelona tourist cards like the Go City Card or the Barcelona Card.
 They offer discounts and/or free entry to many popular sites, including Casa Batlló.

 - Book your tickets online in advance: Casa Batlló tickets can be purchased directly on-site but they cost 4€ more than booking online.
-Try to book your tickets online ahead of time to save money and skip the queues.
+Try to book your tickets online ahead of time to save money and skip the lines.

 - Consider an early morning or late night visit: If you want a less crowded experience, consider purchasing the Morning Visit, Night Visit, or Magical Nights tickets for an early morning or late night visit.
 Some of these tickets also include special experiences like a live concert or glass of cava.